ejfrancis/grunt-envpreprocess/README.md

     }
 });
 ```
+(note that if you don't specify `dev.options.environment`, it will use the target, which in that case is `dev`)

 When the task is run, you'll see a log output like this
 ```
 Running "envpreprocess:prod" (envpreprocess) task